How to create a Trigger

 Prepared tables created by Triggers

-Step 4: Fill the Specific Trigger form
+Step 4: Fill Out the Specific Trigger Form

 Replication Trigger